GilOliveira/schemadotorg/modules/schemadotorg_jsonld_custom/README.md

 Configuration
 -------------

+General

-- Go to the Schema.org JSON-LD configuration page.
+- Go to the Schema.org JSON:LD configuration page.
   (/admin/config/search/schemadotorg/settings/jsonld)
+- Go to the 'JSON-LD custom settings' details
 - Enter the custom JSON-LD for a path.
 - Enter the default JSON-LD for Schema.org types.
 - Enter the Schema.org types default JSON.

+Mappings

+- Go to the Schema.org mappings.
+  (/admin/config/search/schemadotorg/types)
+- Go to the 'Schema.org JSON-LD custom' details
+- Enter valid JSON to be added to this Schema.org mappings JSON-LD.